Synchronized molecular dynamics method for thin-layer flows of complex fluids: Validation testing

 In this subsection, we examine wall-driven flows for different fluid--wall interactions, i.e., M1--M3 in Table \ref{tab:ljpara}, while the fluid density is fixed as $\bar \rho=0.05$.
 The bottom wall slides with a velocity $U_\mathrm{b}=0.8$ while the upper wall is at rest, i.e., $U_\mathrm{u}$=$V_\mathrm{u}$=0.
 The difference in pressure between the inlet and outlet of the channel is set to $\varDelta P$=0.

-Figures~\ref{fig:reynolds_vw_rho005} and \ref{fig:vx_vw} present the force distributions along the channel and the velocity profiles in each MD cell, respectively.
+Figures~\ref{fig:reynolds_vw_rho005} and \ref{fig:vx_vw}(a)--\ref{fig:vx_vw}(c) present the force distributions along the channel and the velocity profiles in each MD cell, respectively.
 For the relatively large fluid--wall interaction case (M3), the slip velocities at the walls remain very small (see Fig.~\ref{fig:vx_vw}(a)), whereas they become significantly larger for the purely repulsive case (M1) (see Fig.~\ref{fig:vx_vw}(c)).
 The influence of the slip velocity on the force distribution along the channel is clearly observed in Fig.~\ref{fig:reynolds_vw_rho005}: when the slip velocity is high, the spatial variation in the force weakens.
+This behavior can be understood as follows.
+As the slip velocity increases, the wall-induced velocity gradient near the moving wall decreases, and consequently the shear stress exerted on the fluid by the wall also decreases.
+Accordingly, a smaller local force $F$, which is equivalent to minus the streamwise pressure gradient for a Newtonian fluid, is required to satisfy the local momentum balance.
+In addition, because $\Delta P=0$ in the present wall-driven problem, the streamwise integral of $F$ must vanish.
+Therefore, as the magnitude of $F$ decreases with increasing slip, the streamwise variation of $F$ becomes weaker.

 Overall, the SMD results show excellent agreement with those obtained from the modified Reynolds equation, Eqs.~(\ref{eq:reynolds_slip}) and (\ref{eq:C_reynolds_slip}), for all fluid--wall interaction models considered.
 These findings indicate that the present SMD framework accurately captures the hydrodynamic behavior of simple LJ fluids, including slip flows at the boundaries.